A murder. A kidnapping. A lost Salvador Dalí painting. Just 36 hours to resolve all three.

 Click here to follow the weekly Substack blog and free newsletter (‘Letter from Spain‘) that includes notes on the research behind The Barcelona Connection, as well as its development for the screen.
 All events related to the book are also posted on Substack.

-Here’s the link for a review of The Barcelona Connection that came out in La Revista, a publication of the British-Spanish Society.
+A review by Dominic Begg of The Barcelona Connection was published in La Revista, a publication of the British-Spanish Society.

-Here’s a link to a review of the book published by the Spain in English online newspaper.
+Here’s a link to a review of the book by Eve Schnitzer published by the Spain in English online newspaper.

-Here’s the link to an article in The Art Newspaper regarding the research on Salvador Dalí for the book.
+Here’s the link to an article I was asked to write for The Art Newspaper about my research on Salvador Dalí.